natripat/azure-docs/articles/active-directory/user-help/multi-factor-authentication-setup-office-phone.md

 ## Set up your office phone number as your verification method

+The screenshots in the article are incorrect.
+Office phone cannot be edited.
+The "if office phone option is grayed out...." is a bit misleading.
+If office phone is enabled in the mfa registration page drop down, then it is allowed to be setup.
+However, phone number cannot be edited"

 1. On the **Additional security verification** page, select **Office phone** from the **Step 1: How should we contact you** area, select your country or region from the drop-down list, type your office phone number, and then type your extension, if you have one.

     ![Additional security verification page, with authentication phone and phone call](media/multi-factor-authentication-verification-methods/multi-factor-authentication-office-phone.png)